Document Type : Research Paper I Open Access I Released under (CC BY-NC) license

 Abstract

-Materials and methods: This study was conducted by laboratory method.
-40 female C57BL6 mice were selected for the experiment.
-To implement the testing process, the members of the sample group were divided into four control groups, EAE, swimming and resistance exercise.
-After induction of EAE with MOG35-33, the exercise groups performed a swimming and resistance training program for 30 minutes, 5 days a week for 4 weeks.
-On the 30th day after induction (chronic period of the disease), mice were anesthetized with ketamine and xylazine injection, then dissection and tissue sampling were performed.
-SIRT1 and NAD+ values were measured by immunohistochemistry.
-One-way analysis of variance (ANOVA) was used to compare research groups.
+Introduction: The aim of the present research was to compare the effects of four weeks of aerobic exercise (swimming) and resistance exercise (climbing stairs) on the levels of Sirtuin-1 protein (SIRT1) and Nicotinamide Adenine Dinucleotide (NAD+) in the brain in the chronic experimental autoimmune encephalomyelitis (EAE) period.
+Methodology: This study was conducted using a laboratory method.
+40 female C57BL6 mice, 8 weeks old with an average weight of 18±2 grams, were selected for the experiment.
+For the experiment process, the sample group members were divided into four groups: healthy control, EAE, EAE + swimming, and EAE + resistance exercise.
+After inducing EAE with MOG35-33, the exercise groups performed swimming and resistance exercise programs for 30 minutes, 5 days a week for 4 weeks.
+On the 30th day post-induction (chronic disease period), the mice were anesthetized with ketamine and xylazine, followed by brain dissection and tissue sampling.
+The levels of SIRT1 and NAD+ proteins were measured using immunohistochemistry.
+One-way analysis of variance (ANOVA) was used to compare the research groups.
 Tukey's post hoc test was used to compare differences between groups.
+Results: The findings of the current research showed that both swimming and resistance exercises significantly increased the levels of NAD+ and SIRT1 proteins compared to the EAE group, although resistance exercise was more effective than swimming (P ≤ 0.05).
+Conclusion: Exercise, especially resistance exercise, may reduce disease progression in EAE by increasing NAD+ and SIRT1 levels.

 Keywords